-There are two types of data communication that will be implemented in the ERCOT System:
+There are two (2) types of data communication that will be implemented in the ERCOT System:

-- Real-Time Communications (Operational), and - Commercial Market Communications (Settlement).
+- Real Time Communications (Operational), and - Commercial Market Communications (Settlement).

-This Operating Guide defines the path standards for real-time data communications (Operational) and voice communications (Operational) that shall be used to exchange security and reliability information between:
+This Operating Guide defines the path standards for Real Time data communications (Operational) and voice communications (Operational) that shall be used to exchange security and reliability information between:

-- ERCOT and a QSE, and - ERCOT and a TDSP.
+- ERCOT and a Qualified Scheduling Entity (QSE), and - ERCOT and a Transmission and/or Distribution Service Provider (TDSP).

-As Operational signals may originate with or be destined for organizations connected to a QSE or TDSP, path standards are also defined for real-time data communications (Operational) and voice communications (Operational) required by QSEs and TDSPs that impact or contribute to security and reliability information required by ERCOT.
+As Operational signals may originate with or be destined for organizations connected to a QSE or TDSP, path standards are also defined for Real Time data communications (Operational) and voice communications (Operational) required by QSEs and TDSPs that impact or contribute to security and reliability information required by ERCOT.